Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Irreducible CQH-Hermitian Spaces and Positive Line Modules

-We now give the definition of a compact quantum group algebra, the algebraic counterpart of Woronowicz's $C^*$-algebraic notion of a compact quantum group \cite{WoroCQPGs}.
-This strengthening of cosemisimplicity to the setting of Hopf $*$-algebras was introduced by Koornwinder and Dijkhuizen \cite{KoornDijk}.
+We recall the definition of a compact quantum group algebra \cite{KoornDijk}, the algebraic counterpart of Woronowicz's $C^*$-algebraic notion of a compact quantum group \cite{WoroCQPGs}.
+A \emph{cosemisimple} Hopf algebra is a Hopf algebra endowed with a (necessarily unique) linear map $\mathbf{h} : A \to \mathbb{C}$, which we call the \emph{Haar functional}, satisfying $\mathbf{h}(1) = 1$, and